thehighnibble/thehighnibble.github.io/docs/imsai8080/configure/old_version_prior_v1.10.0/README.md

 Your computer should now be connected, and you will be able to open the Desktop UI.
 The web interface has been written and tested with the Chrome browser in mind, and you might find it works differently if you are using a different browser.

-* If you have a Mac, open your browser and enter `imsai8080` or `imsai8080.local` as the web address.
+* If you have a Mac, open your browser and enter `imsai8080.local` as the web address.
-* If you have a PC, open your browser and enter `imsai8080` or `192.168.4.1` as the address.
+* If you have a PC, open your browser and enter `192.168.4.1` as the address.

 ## Default configuration